tushartushar/taksidiotis/guide.md

 * From Hollywood to Athens!
 The best night club in the city. [click to see location](https://www.google.gr/maps/place/Lohan+Nightclub/@37.980089,23.7118973,17z/data=!3m1!4b1!4m5!3m4!1s0x14a1bcdf1361cf75:0xd93f0d81a48af300!8m2!3d37.980089!4d23.714086)
 * Enjoy various types of rum and Cuban history in Finca Vigia .
 Your rum will come along with the best Bar owners of the town and a friendly atmosphere where you can easily fit in. (https://www.facebook.com/fincavigiabar/?rf=176954512815542)

+* If you want to hear the best Greek music and party like a Greek then [Plintirio Bar] (https://www.facebook.com/Πλυντήριο-Bar-1413208995564217/) is your destination.
+Located at Gazi (the area near the city center where most clubs are located) is the perfect choice for you.
+Check the location [here] (https://goo.gl/maps/DEHBaLYCqXH2).

 ## Islands

 * In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)